 Social Media: HRTPO maintains YouTube, Facebook and Twitter accounts in order to engage with the Hampton Roads community in an immediate way.
-Staff posts on social media often throughout the day, and invite the public to respond with comments and questions.
-HRTPO's social media accounts are a great place to find information on the latest draft reports open for public comments, upcoming meetings open to the public, and planning meetings that are not only open to the public, but scheduled specifically for public feedback and guidance.
+Staff posts on social media often throughout the day, and invites the public to respond with comments and questions.
+HRTPO's social media accounts are a great place to find information on the latest draft reports open for public comments, upcoming meetings, and planning meetings that are not only open to the public, but scheduled specifically for public feedback and guidance.